Torgen/codex-blackboard/docs/Operations.md

 2. (Optional) Install `jitsi-meet-tokens` on your new machine.
 If you don't do this, your server will be open to the world, and anyone will be able to use your bandwidth.

-3. If your blackboard machines is already set up, make the following changes to `/etc/codex.common.env`
+3. If your blackboard machine is already set up, make the following changes to `/etc/codex-per-team.env`:
     * In the JSON object which is the value of `METEOR_SETTINGS`, set `jitsiServer` to the DNS name of your jitsi server.
     * (if you followed step 2) Set `JITSI_APP_NAME` and `JITSI_SHARED_SECRET` to the app name and shared secret you entered when you installed `jitsi-meet-tokens`.